-Opsin sequences were identified using the Blastx algorithm (Altschul et al., 1997) to identify orthologs to the previously annotated opsin sequences of Helobdella robusta (Döring et al., 2013) along with opsin sets obtained from arthropod and other invertebrate species from NCBI nr databases.
-These two different databases were used to identify potential functionality, as many annelid-specific opsin have not been fully characterized.
-A reciprocal BLAST against the invertebrate and arthropod databases was used to confirm if predicted genes match opsins in other systems.
-Relationships between the opsin sequences and contigs was assessed through the use of MEGA5 Tamura et al. (2011) to generate a neighbor joining tree after sequence alignment with CLUSTAL Omega (Sievers and Higgins, 2014).
-Illumina sequencing files have been deposited to the NCBI SRA (Bioproject: PRJNA504032).
+annotated opsin sequences of H. robusta (Döring et al., 2013) along with opsin sets obtained from arthropod and other invertebrate species from NCBI nr databases.
+These two different databases were used to identify potential functionality, as many annelid-specific opsins have not been fully characterized.
+A reciprocal BLAST against the invertebrate and arthropod databases was used to confirm whether predicted genes match opsins in other systems.
+Relationships between the opsin sequences and contigs were assessed through the use of MEGA5 (Tamura et al., 2011) to generate a neighbor joining tree after sequence alignment with CLUSTAL Omega (Sievers and Higgins, 2014).
+Illumina sequencing files have been deposited in NCBI SRA (Bioproject: PRJNA504032).